yenbuilds/my-operating-principles/yenbuilds-strategic-intp-compound-engine.md

-# THE INTP COMPOUND ENGINE
+# THE YENBUILDS COMPOUND ENGINE
 *A self-optimising system for endless progress with minimal friction*

 ---